tarantool/avro-schema/README.md

 ## Nullability (extension)

+The problem: in database management systems NULL is a value, not a type.
+So it should be possible, for example, to have a "long integer" type that can contain both NULL and integers.
-The problem statement: the union like `{'null', 'long'}` assumed valid values like `null` and `{long = 42}`.
-In other words, valid values are `null` and an object with one field, whose name determines the type (see [JSON Encoding][3] section of the avro-schema standard).
-We cannot express a type that accepts `null` or `42`.
-That is the problem that is solved by the nullability extension.
+One can try to handle this with a union such as `{'null', 'long'}` which can have both `null` and `{long = 42}`.
+What really is necessary, though, is that a single field, whose name determines the type, can contain both `null` and `42` as valid values (see the [JSON Encoding][3] section of the avro-schema standard).
+This problem -- expressing a single type that accepts both  `null` and `42` -- is the problem that the nullability extension solves.

-A type can be marked as nullable using asterisk symbol after the type:
+A type can be marked as nullable by adding an asterisk ("*") at the end of the type name:

 ```lua
 {